tus/tus-js-client/docs/installation.md

 * iOS 6.0+
 * Android 5.0+

-Support in other browsers is *very likely* but has not been confirimed yet.
+Support in other browsers is *very likely* but has not been confirmed yet.
 Since we only use Web Storage, XMLHttpRequest2, the File API and Blob API, more than 95% of today's users should be able to use tus-js-client.

-Compatability between browsers is continuously ensured by automated tests in the corresponding browsers on [BrowserStack](https://browserstack.com), who provide their great service glady for Open Source project for free.
+Compatibility between browsers is continuously ensured by automated tests in the corresponding browsers on [BrowserStack](https://browserstack.com), who provide their great service glady for Open Source project for free.